Kurdish separatism in Iran: Simko's first revolt (1918–1922)

 The Simko Shikak revolt was an armed Ottoman-backed tribal Kurdish uprising against the Qajar dynasty of Persia (Iran) from 1918 to 1922, led by Kurdish chieftain Simko Shikak.
 This tribal rebellion is sometimes regarded as the first major bid for establishing an independent Kurdish state in Persia, but scholars view the revolt as an attempt by a powerful tribal chief to establish his personal authority vis-à-vis the central government throughout the region.
 While elements of Kurdish nationalism were present in this movement, historians agree these were hardly articulate enough to justify a claim that recognition of Kurdish identity was a major issue in Simko's movement, and he had to rely heavily on conventional tribal motives.
-It lacked any kind of administrative organization and Simko was primarily interested in plunder.
-Government forces and non-Kurds were not the only ones to suffer in the attacks, as the Kurdish population was also robbed and assaulted.
-Simko's men don't appear to have felt any sense of unity or solidarity with fellow Kurds.
+It lacked any sort of administrative organization and Simko was primarily interested in plunder.
 Historian Ervand Abrahamian describes Simko as "notorious" for massacring thousands of Assyrians and "harassing" democrats.
 Still, some Kurds today revere Simko as a hero of the independence movement.